 As a result, the IT department produces demonstrably better results with noticeably less effort, and the reduced workload goes hand-in-hand with higher security and better performance.

 And this is how cloud-era networking works: System administrators log in to a central web interface.
 They use this clearly structured dashboard to model the required networks.
-Intelligent software then takes over and performs the detailed configuration of all of the components such as switches, access points, firewalls or routers according to the network specifications.
+Intelligent software then takes over and performs the detailed configuration of all of the components such as switches, access points, firewalls or routers as well as their virtual variants according to the network specifications.

 The software and web server are hosted on a cloud server.
 The cloud itself is merely a means to an end.
 It accommodates the central control software that can easily access and control all devices connected to it via the Internet, no matter where they are.
 The same is true for administrators: They can issue their instructions via the dashboard, wherever they are.
 The complete chain of command is, of course, securely encrypted.